Alexander Scott Bullitt: Settling in Kentucky

 In August 1785, his neighbor, Colonel William Christian, who had represented Fincastle County, Virginia during the American Revolutionary War and was now developing a neighboring Jefferson County property, brought his wife and family from Virginia.
-Two months later Alexander married their young daughter Priscilla, and thus also improved his political connections (her uncle was Patrick Henry).
+Two months later Alexander married their young daughter Priscilla, and thus also improved his political associations (her uncle was Patrick Henry).
 They built Oxmoor Farm, starting the main house in 1787, and growing tobacco, hemp, and corn.
 In 1789, Bullitt owned twenty-three enslaved people at Oxmoor.
-By 1795, that number had grown to seventy.
+By 1795, that number had increased to seventy.